-The most recent edition of this event was on 3 September 2017.
+The current edition of this event is on 2 September 2018.

 The Ross Marathons in Tasmania on Sunday, 6 September 2015 has a full marathon, teams marathon, half marathon, 10km and 1.5km children's challenge.

 Ross is located 78km south of Launceston and 117km north of Hobart.